getanehAl/Windows-Penetration-Testing/README.md

  ➤ Exploiting an unpatched local privesc vulnerability with a public exploit (e.g. PrintNightmare, SeriousSam/HiveNightmare, Windows Installer LPE, Juicy/Rotten/Hot Potato exploits, MS16-032, ...)

- ➤ Bypassing Antivirus and Endpoint Detection and Response (EDR) software
+ ➤ Bypassing Antivirus and EDR software
    Examples:
    - AMSI bypass techniques + Obfuscated offensive PowerShell scripts
-   - Write your own 'shellcode loader into memory' tool or obfuscate and recompile a good one that is open source
+   - Regularly obfuscate and recompile your favorite (open source) hacking tools
    - Temporarily disable or uninstall the AV or EDR (once you are local admin or NT System)
    - Temporarily add rules in the local Windows firewall (once you are local admin or NT System) that will prevent the AV software and/or EDR agents to send alerts to the AV and/or EDR central console
    - Use as much as possible the same tools that the IT admins are using to 'blend in'.
+   - Write your own hacking tools (e.g. shellcode loader/exec into memory)
    - ...

  Dumping Windows credentials from memory and registry hives
  ----------------------------------------------------------
  ➤ Dumping the registry hives (SAM, SYSTEM, SECURITY)